Pronton2001/learnOpenCV/Chapter3.md

 * `cv::MatExpr`: symbolic representation of the algebra from of the *right- hand- size*.
 It has some advantages likes clear,...

+> [!NOTE]
+> vector cross product is only defined for 3-by-1 matrices

 * `operator=()` is not assigning a `cv::Mat` to a cv::Mat (as it might appear), but rather a cv::MatExpr (the expression itself) to a cv::Mat.
   * `m2=m1` means m2 would be another reference to the data in m1. m2 change -> m1 change
   * By contrast, `m2=m1+m0` means something different again.
 Because m1+m0 is a matrix expression, it will be evaluated and a pointer to the results will be assigned in m2.
 The results will reside in a newly allocated data area, which do not affect to m1 and m0.

-> [!NOTE]
-> vector cross product is only defined for 3-by-1 matrices

 > [!EXPERT]
 > If you are a real expert, this will not surprise you.
 Clearly a temporary array must be created to store the result of m1+m0.
 Then m2 really is just another reference, but it is another reference to that temporary array.
 When operator+() exits, its reference to the temporary array is discarded, but the reference count is not zero. m2 is left holding the one and only reference to that array.

 * `inv()`, `cv::DECOMP_LU`(LU decomposition, works for any nonsingular matrix?), `cv::DECOMP_CHOLESKY`(only works for symmetric, positive definite matrices and faster than `LU`), `CV::DECOMP_SVD`(the only workable option for matrices are singular or not even squares)

+`Saturation Casting`:

-* check for underflows and overflows automatically, i.e convert to lowest or highest available value
+* Automatically check underflow and overflow, i.e convert to lowest or highest available value

-#### class cv::SparseMat: Sparse Arrays

-##### Accessing Sparse Array Elements
+#### Accessing Sparse Array Elements

 * four different access mechanisms:`cv::SparseMat::ptr()`, `cv::SparseMat::ref()`, `cv::SparseMat::value()`, and `cv::SparseMat::find()`.
 For example,